injamam00155/CSE303-sec-04-Group-03/README.md

 * MySQL -->

 ## How to Run
+1. Open the Terminal
-1. Clone the repository using:
+2. Clone the repository.
+    You may run the following command in the terminal:

         git clone https://github.com/injamam00155/CSE303-sec-04-Group-03.git

-2. Open the terminal (or command prompt), and cd into the cloned directory.
+3. Open the terminal (or command prompt), and cd into the cloned directory.
+    You may run the following command in the terminal:

+        cd .\CSE303-sec-04-Group-03\

-3. Create a virtual environment.
+4. Create a virtual environment.
 Use you may use command:

         python -m venv env

-4. Use the sql script and create a database with the required data.
+5. Use the sql script and create a database with the required data.
-5. Activate the virtual environment:
+6. Activate the virtual environment:

         .\env\Scripts\activate

-6. These commands are to Install all the prerequisites.
+7. These commands are to Install all the prerequisites.
     You may run the following commands in the terminal:

         pip install -r req.txt
         pip install -r requirements.txt

-6. Run the command(either one of them should work.
+8. Run the command(either one of them should work.
 If the first one does not work, try the second one):

         python manage.py runserver
         python3 manage.py runserver

-7. Open a browser and go to the url: http://127.0.0.1:8000/
+9. Open a browser and go to the url: http://127.0.0.1:8000/

 ## Login Credentials
 * Student: